DenisOuma/phone-book/README.md

 ### step 5: As seen in the images below, if you have more than 10 saved contacts, you can search for the person and also edit or delete a contact.

 <img src="./phone-book/images/search.png" width="900px"/>

+### 6: User is able to view the Image in grid format or list format

 <img src="./phone-book/images/search2.png" width="900px"/>

 ## Technologies